MiaoZhengQing/LMDA-Code/README.md

 # Description
+Thanks Can Han @ SJTU for pointing out the EEGDepthAttention parameter update issue, which has been fixed.
 Code for paper, [LMDA-Net: A lightweight multi-dimensional attention network for general EEG-based brain-computer interface paradigms and interpretability](https://arxiv.org/pdf/2303.16407.pdf)
 - Provided the model required in the paper
 - Code required for the interpretable algorithms used in the paper is provided